 - save logo-free final video testimonials!

-You can also use comprehensive video editors to make nail your videos for landing pages, add music and visual effects.
+You can also use comprehensive video editors to nail your videos for landing pages, and add music and visual effects.

 Then testimonial videos will become a great contender.

 Of course, we can’t tell you the exact placement of the video because it will depend on many factors.

 However, make sure that your video is authentic and fits well into your website design.

 By the way, Trust also has many customizable website elements for video testimonials that will look perfectly on any website.

 Check out our full widget library here!

 📚 Learn more: Power Up Your Website: 15 Must-Haves for Social Proof

 Create a testimonial page or Wall of Love